jamiegibney/config-nvim/shortcut_list.md

 **`leader` is mapped to `space`**

 ## Remapped keys/shortcuts
-This includes keys/shortcuts which perform the same operation, but are remapped for added functionality.
+This includes keys/shortcuts which perform their original operation, but are remapped for added functionality.

 - `ctrl + d` and `ctrl + u`